Vietnam reports 1st ever virus death after renewed outbreak

 Dr. Luong Ngoc Khue, head of the country’s Administration of Medical Examination and Treatment, said there are at least six other elderly patients with COVID-19 currently in critical condition.
 All have other underlying illnesses, he said.

-Vietnam reported a record 45 new cases on Friday, all linked to the hospital.
+Experts worry the actual number of cases could be far higher.
 Before the latest outbreak it had a total of only 416 cases.

 In Hanoi, where two people have tested positive after returning from Da Nang, over 100 clinics have been set up with test kits to detect the virus.
 Hanoi is expected to test about 21,000 people who declared that they had recently returned from Da Nang.